 Focusing on physical and medical needs is important, of course, but leisure activities are just as important.
 The impact of leisure activities on older adults’ cognitive function, physical function, and mental health is scientifically proven.
 However, we don’t really need science to tell us that human connection and fun are must-haves for happiness.

-Today, senior activities have gotten, well, a little groovy, because baby boomers have completely reshaped our perception of which activities seniors enjoy.
+Today, senior activities and our perception of what activities seniors enjoy have been completely reshaped by baby boomers.
 Look past the stereotypical shuffleboard and think yoga, meditation, arts, and sports.
 If your loved one loves yoga, make sure the community you choose gives them the opportunity to keep doing yoga.

 In senior living communities, life-enriching activities that often come at no additional cost can include:

 - Happy hours

 What is the move-out policy?